redhat-cip/dci-openshift-agent/samples/libvirt_to_bridge/README.md

 uid=990(dci-openshift-agent) gid=987(dci-openshift-agent) groups=987(dci-openshift-agent),107(qemu),985(libvirt) ...
 ```

-Run `libvirt_to_bridge` playbook to configure your jumpbox networks.
+Run `libvirt_to_bridge` playbook to configure your jumphost networks.
 This playbook will:

 - Shutdown the virtual hosts